 Using a metering model that responded to a readers’ behavior, the weekly publication captures a new subscriber at a moment in time where they were most likely to want content, and therefore, be willing to pay for it.

 Additionally, having information about readers’ lead score also allows you to personalize your asks across channels.

-Logging in improved their readers’ website experience by including ads that are more relevant to the reader, fewer ads overall, and personalized content recommendations.
+Logging in improved the readers’ website experience by including ads that are more relevant to the visitors, serving fewer ads overall, and personalizing content recommendations.